MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Positions

 A position is an individual instance of a [job](#jobs).
 Positions are an important element of the lower level of an organization hierarchy.
 For example, the "Sales manager (East)" position is just one of the positions that's associated with the "Sales manager" job.
 Positions exist in a department and are assigned to workers.
 Every position has a length of time that it's effective for.

+### Prepayment

+A payment made by a buyer to a vendor or supplier in advance of receiving goods or services to secure their future delivery.

 ### Pro forma invoice